Moving to Portugal: administrative procedures and international health insurance

 – By requesting it via our contact form.

-– By sending us an e-mail to contact@monassur.com.
+– By sending us an e-mail at contact@monassur.com.

 What is the tax regime for expatriates in Portugal?

-The Portuguese tax system is still attractive, but note that Portugal will cease to grant tax exemption to foreigners from 2024.
-This measure is designed to prevent property prices from rising.
+The Portuguese tax system is still attractive, but note that Portugal will stop granting tax exemption to foreigners from 2024.
+This measure is intended to avoid an increase in property prices.

-Non-usual resident status can be applied for by anyone who meets three criteria:
+Non-usual resident status can be applied for by anyone who satisfies three criteria:

 – Living abroad.